bmwoolf/ProtRankRL/README.md

 ## Overview

 ProtRankRL is a Gymnasium-compatible reinforcement learning environment for training agents to prioritize protein targets based on scientific embeddings and known outcomes.
+The goal of this is to understand RL and apply it to one digital domain.
 The environment models triage decisions over protein batches, enabling RL agents to learn optimal ranking strategies.

 ## Features

-- **Gymnasium-compatible**: Full compatibility with RL frameworks
+- **Gymnasium-compatible**: Full compatibility with Gym RL framework
-- **Synthetic data generation**: Built-in factory for testing and development
-- **Type-safe**: Full Python 3.11+ type hints with Pydantic validation
+- **Type-safe**: Full Python 3.11+ type hints with Pydantic validation [WIP for more]
-- **Production-ready**: Comprehensive testing and CI/CD pipeline
-- **PPO integration**: Ready-to-use training scripts with stable-baselines3

 ## Quick Start